usnistgov/KAIROS/README.md

 ## Tags

-You can access the different version of softwares in the tags tab.
+You can access the previous version of softwares in the tags tab.

 Currently available:
 * phase_2a: Software for Phase 2a full evaluation